binhudakhalid/DEER-InstanceMachingOperator/README.md

 The deer:IntanceMatchingOperator has two paremeters (deer:coverage, deer:maxLimit ).

-**deer:maxLimit** can be use to set the level of Coverage of the Properties.
+**deer:coverage** can be use to set the level of Coverage of the Properties.
 Calulated by "propteryCount/TotalInstanceCount"

 example: deer:coverage "8.66";